-Owing to the nature of the academy trust and the composition of the board of governors being drawn from local public and private sector organisations, transactions may take place with organisations in which the governors have an interest.
-The following related party transactions took place in the financial period.
+Owing to the nature of the free school and the composition of the board of governors being drawn from local public and private sector organisations, transactions may take place with organisations in which the governors have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academy Trust Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the free school's financial regulations and normal procurement procedures relating to connected and related party transactions.

-One In A Million (Sports)

-(Member of One In A Million Free School)
+One In A Million (Sports) (Member of One In A Million Free School)

-One In A Million Free School recharged costs to One In A Million (Sports), a registered charity, amounting to £23,379 (2020: £NIL).
-One In A Million (Sports) recharged costs to One In A Million Free School amounting to £5,481 (2020: £5,641)
+One In A Million Free School recharged costs to One In A Million (Sports), a registered charity, amounting to £14,528 (2021: £23,379).
+One In A Million (Sports) recharged costs to One In A Million Free School amounting to £7,363 (2021: £5,481)

-At the balance sheet date the amount due from One In A Million (Sports) was £94 (2020: £NIL).
+At the balance sheet date the amount due from One In A Million (Sports) was £nil (2021: £94).

-Schofield Sweeney LLP

-(An LLP in which Chris Schofield, a Governor, has an interest)

-One In A Million Free School purchased services from Schofield Sweeney LLP amounting to £2,880 (2020: £2,880).
+Schofield Sweeney LLP (An LLP in which Chris Schofield, a Governor, has an interest) One In A Million Free School purchased services from Schofield Sweeney LLP amounting to £2,880 (2021: £2,880).